 2. Days of Cash on Hand

 Days of Cash on Hand is equal to ‘unrestricted cash and investments’ divided by ‘operating expenses excluding depreciation divided by 365.’
 This indicator represents the number of days a system can operate without receiving any more revenues from customers.
 In the case of emergencies (such as the current COVID-19 crisis), this indicator helps identify the system’s reserves with respect to the expenses required to deliver water to customers while keeping a system solvent.
 For this indicator, we were able to gather data on 352 small water systems.
+The average days of cash on hand was 480.
+The fewest was -17.7 and the most was 7,093.6.

 Industry groups recommend systems maintain operating reserves of one to three months.
 More specifically, in 2015, Fitch Ratings reported that the median days of cash on hand for A-rated water and sewer systems was 366 days, and 481 days for AAA-rated systems.
 Standard & Poors targets are lower than Fitch: “S&P suggest that 30 to 60 days of cash is adequate, 60 to 120 days is good, and greater than 120 is strong.”
 Work by other research organizations such as the UNC EFC suggest that 6 or even 12 months of cash on hand is preferable, and is the norm in states such as North Carolina.